hannestschofenig/tschofenig-ids/cose-cwt-chain/draft-tschofenig-cose-cwt-chain.md

     parameter can be in either a protected or unprotected header bucket.

-    The identification of the end-entity CWT MUST be integrity protected by COSE.
-This can be done by sending the header parameter in the protected header or including the end-entity CWT in the external_aad.
+    The identification of the end entity CWT MUST be integrity protected by COSE.
+This can be done by sending the header parameter in the protected header or including the end entity CWT in the external_aad.

-    The 'cwt-t' header parameter can be used alone or together with the 'cwt-bag', 'cwt-chain', or 'cwt-u' header parameters to provide integrity protection of the end-entity CWT.
+    The 'cwt-t' header parameter can be used alone or together with the 'cwt-bag', 'cwt-chain', or 'cwt-u' header parameters to provide integrity protection of the end entity CWT.

     For interoperability, applications that use this header parameter MUST support the hash algorithm 'SHA-256' but can use other hash